National Crime Information Center

 The National Crime Information Center (NCIC) is the United States' central database for tracking crime-related information.
 The NCIC has been an information sharing tool since 1967.
 It is maintained by the Criminal Justice Information Services Division (CJIS) of the Federal Bureau of Investigation (FBI) and is interlinked with federal, tribal, state, and local agencies and offices.

 History

 The NCIC database was created in 1967 under FBI director J. Edgar Hoover.
 The purpose of the system was to create a centralized information system to facilitate information flow between the numerous law enforcement branches.
 The original infrastructure cost is estimated to have been over $180 million.
 In the mid-1990s, the program went through an upgrade from the legacy system to the current NCIC 2000 system.
 A 1993 GAO estimate concluded that in addition to the costs of the upgrades, the FBI would need to spend an additional $2 billion to update its computer system to allow all users workstation access.
+The Obama administration signed a contract with Palantir to develop a portal for the database.
+The Biden administration signed a $96 million contract to upgrade the database.